 In Japan, fall is often the season of preparation for the school cultural festival (or bunkasai).
 These are often held around Culture Day, a national holiday that takes place on November 3rd.
-Classes and clubs will all have different projects, showing what they have been learning or to show particular skills.
-Popular activities include themed cafés, haunted houses and performances.
-Parents, prospective students and other members of the public often come to the school to enjoy the exhibitions on display.
+Classes and clubs will all have different projects, showing what they have been learning or particular skills.
+Popular activities include themed cafés, haunted houses, and performances.
+Parents, prospective students, and the public often come to the school to enjoy the exhibitions on display.
 Preparations are often lengthy, and so can begin soon after students return from the summer break.
-This will vary between schools and areas of course, but with the school year starting in spring, fall is a good time to start.
+This will vary between schools and areas, of course, but with the school year starting in spring, fall is an excellent time to start.
 The freshmen have settled in, but entrance exams are far enough away that the seniors are not too worried about studying yet.
 The perfect time to feel some school pride and show off your skills in a school festival.

 Below are some of the many examples of school cultural festivals in anime.